When I started writing this site, I took a firm stand on the spelling of “theater” as concept, as institution, as practice.

 Well.
 I like “theatre” as do many of my theatre-writing colleagues.
 I shall use the word spelled as theater when I am directly quoting someone else who spells it that way in print or when I’m referencing the name of a building or producing company that has chosen to spell its name that way.
 Otherwise, Webster be damned, this American gal is going with theatre.

-Between June of 2012 and January of 2016, in my work for Chance Magazine as contributor and Editor in Chief, I incorporated the opposite style sheet stance — using “theater” in all cases except when naming an institution or a company or a movement that makes another choice where their “Theatre” is capitalized.
+Beginning in 2012 in my work for Chance Magazine as contributor and Editor in Chief, I incorporated the opposite style sheet stance — using “theater” in all cases except when naming an institution or a company or a movement that makes another choice where their “Theatre” is capitalized.
 Clearly the question is to select a style and stick with it.

 I’ve now come to embrace the everyday “theater” spelling.